Vettabase/awesome-mariadb/list-dev.md

 Notes

 1. Uses Connector/C via [CTypes](https://github.com/yallop/ocaml-ctypes).
 From the `README` file: "Only the prepared-statement APIs are exposed by OCaml-MariaDB, as these functions provide typed query parameters and database field access".
 A non-blocking API was implemented in Ocaml.
+2. TonyDBC is descreibed as a _high level connector_, based on MariaDB/Connector.
+The features it adds are typical of a connector and should improve performance.
+It also includes type mapping to the [Pandas](https://pandas.pydata.org/) framework.
-2. `tencentcloud-sdk-mariadb` is actively maintained by Tencent.
+3. `tencentcloud-sdk-mariadb` is actively maintained by Tencent.
 The `mysql` gem is by far the most used, but it's unmaintained since 2021. `jdbc-mariadb` is also unmaintained since 2019.
-3. Pre-production maturity level.
+4. Pre-production maturity level.

 ## IDEs